The start of daylight savings, or “Spring Forward,” is fast approaching!

 Even people without young children lament the lost hour of sleep, those of us with children are wondering how much coffee we’ll need to survive the upheaval that is headed our way.
 And, with twins, there is double the chance they will get even more off-track!

 Why haven’t they canceled daylight saving by now anyway?
-So how can you skate through the time change like a pro?
+And how can you skate through the time change like a pro?

 Here are our 5 strategies to try to minimize the chaos of daylight savings time!

-Sure, they will wake early the first day, but stick to their normal nap time(s) and bedtime and give them a few days to adjust just like we do.
+Sure, they will wake up early on the first day, but stick to their normal nap time(s) and bedtime and give them a few days to adjust just like we do.

 Another option is to slowly make a change to your baby’s schedule over time.
 If your twins are very sensitive to schedule changes, gradually adjust the schedule over the course of a few weeks.
 Plan approximately 2-3 weeks to make the change.